pelgraine/Meck-P4/README.md

 - [ ] Notes app
 - [ ] Mentions-only notification filtering — the "Mentions" preference currently behaves the same as "All"; filtering to trigger only on @nodename is planned
 - [ ] Serial CLI commands on the P4 — local serial settings require a serial terminal, which is not yet implemented.
 Remote CLI via Repeater Admin works normally
-- [ ] Audio bookmarks not working
 - [ ] M4B audiobook files not supported (MP3 and WAV only)
-- [ ] Audio player pause button disappears if you exit and re-enter the audio screen while a track is playing, or start a second track after the first
+- [ ] Audio player pause button can take a second or two to refresh after a track change or when returning to the Now Playing screen; it no longer disappears for the rest of the session
 - [ ] Audio cover-art rendering at >256x256 — pre-flight succeeds but the LVGL heap
   can’t allocate decoded framebuffers for larger sizes; needs decode-time downscale or a streaming decoder.
 256x256 size png file works.